 curl -X POST \

-https://api.openconnectors.us2.ext.hana.ondemand.com/elements/api-v2/organizations/elements/sfdc/transformations/myContacts \
+https://api.openconnectors.us2.ext.hana.ondemand.com/elements/api-v2/accounts/elements/sfdc/transformations/myContacts \

 -H 'authorization: User {USER_SECRET}, Organization {ORGANIZATION_SECRET}' \